EgoAlpha/prompt-in-context-learning/PromptEngineering.md

 Depending on the knowledge and experience acquired from vast amounts of language data during training, LLMs are not just used for chatbot conversations, but also highly effective problem solvers.

-### 💥 Hightlight: To enhance the problem-solving ability of LLMs, high-quality prompts are crucial.
+### 💥 Highlight: To enhance the problem-solving ability of LLMs, high-quality prompts are crucial.

 <img width="200%" src="./figures/hr.gif" />